Wargasm: 2021–present: Explicit: The Mixxxtape and Venom

 In July 2023, they announced the album Venom and released the single "Do It So Good".
 The album took sixteen months to make, with the band using a December 2023 Kerrang! interview to blame the discontinuous manner in which it was produced and "labels and distributors, and all these people who don't seem to be able to do their fucking job anymore".
 Many of the tracks pre-dated Explicit due to the band working on both concurrently.
 In September, they released "Bang Ya Head", which was written about Matlock's experience of struggling to live on a bar salary.
 Both it and Venoms introduction featured Fred Durst as a result of the band direct messaging him.
 They released "Modern Love" in October, a track about technology-induced loneliness, which was followed a few days later by a video and followed by a few days after that by "Molotov", an album track on Ho99o9's mixtape Ho99o9 presents Territory: Turf Talk, Vol. II.
 Later that month, they released Venom, which charted at No. 88 in the UK Albums Chart and was nominated for Best Breakthrough Album at the 2024 Heavy Music Awards.

 In May 2024, the band featured on Crossfaith's "God Speed", an ode to hedonism, followed by "Hedonist (Recharged)", a track from Bad Omens' Concrete Jungle [The OST], an expansion pack to their earlier album The Death of Peace of Mind.
 The following month, they appeared on Scene Queen's "Girls Gone Wild", a track about misogynistic double standards from her album Hot Singles in Your Area.
 That July, the band announced a livestream from a tank graveyard and released "70% Dead", a collaboration with Corey Taylor which had been recorded while the band were on tour with him.
 The month after, they supported Korn at Gunnersbury Park alongside Loathe and Spiritbox and announced their Club Shit tour of intimate venues for October and November.
 Harpy supported the band for some of these gigs, while their Komedia gig featured Eville and Karen Dio as support.
 By October, they had headlined the Cave stage at 2000trees festival; that month, they released the singles "Circle Pit" and "Bad Seed", a track previously released in Japan and a track about trolls, alongside a joint music video.
 In April 2025, Wargasm released the single "Vigilantes" and stated that they were independent artists.
 In July 2025, the band released a collaboration with Pendulum.
 The single, titled "Cannibal", was released on July 25, after a number of performances during Pendulum's summer tour earlier that year.
 During the initial live debut, the band joined Pendulum on-stage for the track.

+In March 2026, they confirmed work on a second full album to be almost done, although with no target release date.
+In August, the band announced they had signed with Hopeless Records.